Finland travel guide

 Facilities: Airport facilities include shops, cafes, meeting rooms, childcare facilities and services for people with disabilities.
-There is no ATM at the airport.

 Parking: Parking is available at the airport and costs €2 for the first hour and €2 per hour thereafter up to a daily maximum of €12.

 Considering how far north Finland is the country has a milder climate than one might expect.
 In general Finland has an extreme swing between summer and winter, with bitterly cold winters when temperatures drop to -4ºF (-20ºC) in many areas, particularly in northern Lapland.
 Summer, by contrast, can be surprisingly warm with temperatures rising to 68ºF (20ºC) or more.
 Temperatures as high as 86ºF (30ºC) are possible in the south and east of the country.
 The capital, Helsinki, remains fairly temperate varying between an average of 63ºF (17ºC) in July to 23ºF (-5ºC) in February.
 February is the coldest month in Finland and July is the warmest.
 Snow usually covers the ground in southern Finland from December to April, and northern Finland is snowbound from October to April.
 In the far north the sun does not set for about 73 days during summer, while in winter the sun remains below the horizon for a 51-day stretch.
 The winter night sky - especially in the northern areas of Finland - is often lit up with the seemingly magical light displays of the aurora borealis or Northern Lights.
 The best time to visit Finland is between May and September, if you want the mildest weather, but when you should go is dependent on what you want out of your holiday.

 Finnish Tourist Board, Helsinki: +358 (0)10 605 8000 or